tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

 ## 3 Developing the Tests (non-normative)

-Originally, **Biodiversity Information Standards (TDWG) Data Quality Task Group 2: Data Quality Tests and Assertions** sought to find a fundamental CORE suite of Tests and identify any relevant software associated with testing for 'Data Quality'/'Fitness for Use'.
+Originally, the [Biodiversity Information Standards (TDWG) Data Quality Task Group 2: Data Quality Tests and Assertions](https://www.tdwg.org/community/bdq/tg-2/) sought to find a fundamental CORE suite of Tests and identify any relevant software associated with testing for 'Data Quality'/'Fitness for Use'.
 It was quickly realized however, that any software was likely to be far less stable than defining a CORE suite of Tests and an associated Framework, so the software component was quickly dropped.
 We also limited the scope of the BDQ Tests to apply only to data encoded using the Darwin Core standard (Wieczorek et al. 2012).
 This gave us a specific target, but also imposed associated problems as noted below.

 Finding out what tests were being used by a range of biodiversity data aggregators was our first step in identifying likely candidates.
 We identified, aggregated and described over 150 unique tests from GBIF, ALA, iDigBio, VertNet, CRIA and BISON into a consistent structure for comparison and evaluation.
 The Test descriptors at this time included `Information Elements` (the [Darwin Core Terms](http://rs.tdwg.org/dwc/doc/list/) (Darwin Core Maintenance Group 2021) used by the Tests), "Specification" (a technical description aimed at implementation), Darwin Core Class, Source of the Test and References.
 We performed a full evaluation of each candidate Test using the seven criteria noted in Section 2.1.
 Tests were expected to be informative by contributing to the evaluation or enhancement of data record quality.
 Tests had to be relatively straightforward to implement with existing tools.
 Tests were mandatory for any potential enhancements to record values in that a `Validation` Test was required before any `Amendment` Test.
 Tests required power in that they would not likely result in 0% or 100% of all record passing or failing the Test.

-BDQ Tests were designed to provide an adequate coverage of basic information dimensions of Darwin Core: `dwc:Taxon` (GitHub tag "NAME"), `dwc:Event` (GitHub tag "TIME""), `dcterms:Location` (GitHub tag "SPACE"), and a category that we called "Other" (GitHub tag "OTHER"") to cover Tests on what we deemed significant metadata terms such as `dc:license` (see Section 3.1).
+BDQ Tests were designed to provide an adequate coverage of basic information dimensions of Darwin Core: `dwc:Taxon` (GitHub tag "NAME"), `dwc:Event` (GitHub tag "TIME"), `dcterms:Location` (GitHub tag "SPACE"), and a category that we called "Other" (GitHub tag "OTHER") to cover Tests on what we deemed significant metadata terms such as `dc:license` (see Section 3.1).
 Tests also had to be widely applicable across a range of `Use Cases`.
 Tests that were identified as useful in a limited context were documented and (GitHub) tagged as "Supplementary", indicating that the test could be potentially implemented in the future if a `Use Case` requiring it was justified and developed.

 We originally rendered the Tests in the form that flagged a **FAIL**, for example a `dwc:eventDate` that did not conform to ISO 8601-1 date.
 Our reasoning was that this strategy aligned with the pattern of expression of the Tests from their sources: All reviewed tests were of the **FAIL** type.
 It was universal to identify **issues** with values in the record that would reduce its quality.
 However, the Data Quality Framework (Veiga 2016, Veiga et al. 2017) worked in the opposite direction, identifying values in a record that **PASSED** a Test, indicating increased potential for 'quality' across `Use Cases`.
 To align with the Framework, we renamed all BDQ Tests Types to indicate the positive assessment (e.g., COUNTRYCODE_NOTSTANDARD became COUNTRYCODE_STANDARD).
 This reversal of 'fail' to 'pass' was also reflected in the comparison of the Framework's `Data Quality Dimension` versus our early concept of 'Warning Type' (see Section 3.2).